 This is a global option for end-of-life.
 In many geographic areas composting is not supported by infrastructure and hence incineration is a viable option.
 The analysis made by one of our PLA suppliers (NatureWorks) showed no volatile and low residue when burning their polymer.

 ArcBiox™ composites are compostable in industrial composting environments.
 In this environment the moisture and heat in the compost pile split the polymer chains apart, creating smaller polymers, and finally, lactic acid.
-As the polymer degrades the ArcBiox™ fibers are exposed to the environment and they brake down to the minerals they were made from (basically sand).
+As the polymer degrades the ArcBiox™ fibers are exposed to the environment and they brake down to the minerals.
 The microorganisms in the compost consume the smaller polymer fragments and lactic acid as nutrients.
 As a summary, what is needed in industrial composting is a combination of microorganisms, humidity and temperature.

-PLA based ArcBiox™ materials are not home compostable but ABM has developed a number of ArcBiox™ materials that are home compostable.
+PLA based ArcBiox™ materials are not home compostable but ABM has developed a number of ArcBiox™ materials that are home- or even marine compostable.

 4. Chemical recycling